 - Bring to a boil, then reduce heat to a simmer.
 Cook for 3 to 5 minutes or until thickened.
 It's a good idea to whisk frequently while the sauce simmers.

-Tip: if you're adding the sauce directly to a hot pan with other ingredients, like a stir fry, there's no need to simmer the sauce in advance to activate the corn starch.
-Simply whisk everything together in a bowl, then add it to the pan.
+If you're planning to add Korean BBQ sauce directly to a hot pan with other ingredients, like a stir fry, there's no need to simmer the sauce in advance.
+Simply whisk everything together in a bowl, and add it to the pan a few minutes for the dish is done.

-The bold flavors of Korean BBQ sauce are great with tempeh, tofu, and seitan.
-Pan-sear the proteins then add the sauce directly to the pan to thicken.
+- The bold flavors of Korean BBQ sauce are great with tempeh, tofu, seitan, and soy curls.
+Pan-sear the proteins then add the sauce directly to the pan to get nice and sticky and thick.

-You can also use this as a finishing sauce for rice and grain bowls, tacos, pizza, and vegetable stir fries.
-Check out this Korean BBQ Tofu Pizza.
+- Use it as a finishing sauce for rice and grain bowls, tacos, pizza, and vegetable stir fries.
+Check out this Korean BBQ Pizza.

 Pictured above: Korean BBQ Tempeh

 Traditional soy sauce is not gluten-free, so you'll want to replace it with a certified gluten-free tamari.
-All of the other ingredients are naturally gluten-free.
+All of the other ingredients in this recipe are naturally gluten-free.

 Both sriracha and red pepper flakes give the sauce a mild-to-medium spiciness.
-For a milder sauce start with less red pepper flakes, then taste and adjust.
+For a milder sauce start with less red pepper flake, then taste and adjust.

-Store Korean BBQ sauce in the refrigerator for up to 1 week or freeze for up to 1 month.
+Store Korean BBQ sauce in the refrigerator for up to 1 week or freeze for up to a month.

 Top Tip